wix/Detox/docs/Troubleshooting.RunningTests.md

   error: unknown option `--configuration'
 ```

-**Solution:** Upgrade to `detox@^12.4.0` and `mocha@^6.1.3`.
+**Solution:** Upgrade to `detox@^12.4.0` or newer (latest, recommended), and `mocha@^6.1.3`.
-That weird error has been spotted in older versions of `mocha` (including 5.2.0)
+That weird error has been spotted in older versions of `mocha` (including `v5.2.0`) and was fixed in `v6.0.0`.
-and fixed since 6.0.0.
 In fact, it conceals the genuine error:

 ```
 Error: No test files found
 ```

-If the error appeared after running a short command like `detox test`,
-please try out `detox test e2e` (in other words, append the path to your
-end-to-end tests folder) - and if that fixes the error, then you deal the
-bug in the question and upgrading `detox` and `mocha` should help.
+If the error appeared after running a short command like `detox test`, please try out `detox test e2e/` (in other words, append the path to your end-to-end tests folder) - and if that fixes the error, then you deal the bug in the question and upgrading `detox` and `mocha` should help.

-Here's why you need to upgrade to `detox@12.4.0`.
-In `12.1.0` there was a
-premature deprecation of `"specs"` property in detox section of `package.json`.
-The deprecation was revoked in `detox@12.4.0`, and since then `"specs"` property
-acts as a fallback if a test folder has not been specified explicitly.

-After you upgrade, you can configure the default path to your end-to-end tests folder
+After you upgrade, you can configure the default path to your end-to-end tests folder in `package.json`:
-in `package.json` (no deprecation warnings starting from `12.4.0`), as shown below:

 ```diff
  {